 Tuesday night, that is.
 American Idol night.

 OK, I’m over the top there.
 But I just got done paying some bills and I’ve got heartburn.
+But to compensate that, I’d gotten a mail from the people I asked to compose some custom songs.
+I was glad that I’d be getting them later this week and was excited.

 With the painful elimination of lovely Kristy Lee Cook last week, this Turkey lost his favored eye candy.
 Not that she was going to get much farther—no way in hell would she have—but she was still nice to look at and each week of watching her was like a dividend.
 For her swan song, she splayed herself out on the judges’ desk and sang to Simon, torch song style.
 It was perhaps her best performance of the whole competition.
 Too bad it had to be her last.